The author is a guitarist and bassist with over 35 years of experience as a musician.

 Lead or Rhythm Guitar?

 Lead guitar and rhythm guitar are two terms beginners will encounter when learning the instrument.
 The difference between the two can be confusing at first glance, and you may have a lot of questions.

-For guitarists who have been around the block a time or two it might seem like a silly issue, but I can remember being perplexed about it when I was first starting out, many years ago.
-Fortunately, this is one of those things that are pretty easy to understand, once someone explains it to you properly.
+For guitarists who have been around the block a time or two, it might seem like a silly issue, but I can remember being perplexed about it when I was first starting out, many years ago.
+Fortunately, this is one of those things that is pretty easy to understand once someone explains it to you properly.

-In this article you’ll learn everything you need know about the difference between lead guitar and rhythm guitar.
+In this article, you’ll learn everything you need to know about the difference between lead guitar and rhythm guitar.
 I’ll even give you some real-world examples of how well-known bands have managed the two over the years.
-By the time we’re done you’ll know a little more about the guitar, and your path as a new player will have become a little clearer.
+By the time we’re done, you’ll know a little more about the guitar, and your path as a new player will have become a little clearer.